 While not contagious, these diseases are caused by hereditary or genetic defects, and although some disorders present at birth or in early childhood, the disorders can affect anyone, regardless of age or gender.
 Some affect a single part of the immune system; others may affect one or more components of the system.
 And while the diseases may differ, they all share one common feature: each results from a defect in one of the functions of the body’s normal immune system.

-Primary immunodeficiency diseases are a group of relatively rare conditions caused by intrinsic or genetic defects in the immune system.
-In fact, the World Health Organization recognizes more than 200 of these diseases that affect thousands of children and adults in the United States.
-Years ago, a diagnosis of a primary immunodeficiency meant extremely compromised lives, not just for the patients but for their families as well.
-Today, with early diagnosis and appropriate therapies, many patients with that same diagnosis can live healthy, productive lives.
+Years ago, a diagnosis of a PI meant extremely compromised lives, not just for the patients but for their families as well.
+Today, with early diagnosis and appropriate therapies, many patients diagnosed with a PI can live healthy, productive lives.

-Today, thousands of individuals and families affected by primary immunodeficiency diseases depend on IDF for advocacy, education and empowerment.
+Thousands of individuals and families affected by PI diseases depend on IDF for advocacy, education and empowerment.

 IDF does not charge patients or healthcare professionals for the educational materials or local programming that it provides.
 This is possible because of the generosity of the donors and sponsors who make unrestricted gifts to IDF.

 Your gift to IDF will help provide vital resources to the PI community.